 The question is, how do you calculate the fret placement for those extra frets?
 And, if you are curious, what is the scale length of the extended range string?
 You can figure out both of these by using the very first calculator above, the one that only provides the fret offset from the nut for a single fret, given the scale length and fret number.
 Using this calculator you specify the scale length for the other strings, then if you specify the fret number as, say, -2 it will return the offset from the nut of a fret placed two fret positions behind the nut.
 So you can basically just use this calculator to figure out the fret positions of each of the frets for an extended range string.
 You can figure out the scale length of that string by simply adding the distance from the nut to the farthest fret behind the nut to the nominal scale length.

 This is an interesting question for which there is no simple answer.
 In point of fact, there is no need to be any more accurate about fret placement and compensation than is necessary for the instrument to play in tune.
 But “play in tune” is not as easy to define as it might at first appear.
-Humans have very good hearing and very good pitch perception, but there are a large number of factors that affect perception of pitch.
+Humans have very good hearing, and musicians have very good musical pitch perception, but there are a large number of factors that affect perception of pitch.
 The relationship of the harmonics of a vibrating string to each other strongly affect the perception of the pitch of the fundamental.
 Pitch perception is strongly correlated with culture.
 What in one culture would be considered way out of tune would be considered right on the money in another.
 Pitch perception is affected by the instrument under consideration.
 For example, folks are generally much more tolerant of pitch variability from ideals when the instrument is a fretless instrument such as a violin.
 This can be tested easily enough by subjecting the individual notes of a solo violin recording of a player known for excellent intonation to pitch analysis.
 Pitch perception is also affected by the combination of instruments playing.
 It is even affected by the volume at which a piece is played.
 And last but not least, each individual has his/her own pitch sensitivity.